CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 3/Analysis.md

 Highest score: 37.50/125 (30%) <br>
 Lowest score: 12.50/125 (10%) <br>
+Mean: 25/125 (20%) <br>
 Number of attempts: 2

 This problem could also be considered to be an 'ad hoc' problem, but it required the contestants to use a sorting algorithm.
 I expected this problem to be less accesssible than the previous ones, but I (incorrectly) assumed that those with competitive programming experience would be able to solve it completely.

 ## Question 4 - Sherlock and the Valid String (125)
-Highest score: 110.30/125 (88.2%)<br>
+Highest score: 110.30/125 (88.2%) <br>
 Lowest score: 88.25/125 (70.6%) <br>
+Mean: 97.43/125 (77.9%) <br>
 Number of attempts: 4

 This systematic string searching problem received more submissions than Question 3.
-The scores seen seem to indicate that most contestants were well aware of the strategic advantage given by just taking whatever points they could, as opposed to trying to get a perfect score on a problem.
+The scores seem to indicate that most contestants were well aware of the strategic advantage given by just taking whatever points they could, as opposed to trying to get a perfect score on a problem.
 While this is almost certainly a highly effective strategy for one-hour contests with partial scoring, I suspect that it might not be a very effective practicing technique for competitive programming in general.